Right Arrow

 Average response time to safety alerts

 These behavioral metrics offer early warning signs of a deteriorating safety culture.
-When PPE compliance drops significantly, you can intervene before that lapse results in an injury.
+When PPE compliance drops considerably, you can intervene before that lapse results in an injury.
 If no-go zone violations spike during night shifts, you can address supervision gaps before an equipment strike occurs.

 Integrating AI monitoring with existing safety programs